Resources for Elective Procedures During COVID-19

 - Recognize that pandemic response is fluid, and based on data related to the virus, the situation can change.
 The changes may be frequent as variants are detected in the community, testing becomes more available, and vaccination rates increase.
 Stay connected with local authorities, and be flexible to meet the directives.

 - Consult with the organizations where you practice, and review the policies and protocols in place.
 Determine whether the facility has sufficient capacity, supplies, and personal protective equipment (PPE) for you to safety perform your patients’ elective procedures.

 - Contact your specialty organization for recommendations and guidance.
-The American College of Surgeons (ACS) has general surgical information and links to the major subspecialties available at COVID-19: Elective Case Triage Guidelines for Surgical Care
+The American College of Surgeons (ACS) has general surgical information and links to the major subspecialties available at COVID-19: Elective Case Triage Guidelines for Surgical Care.

-- Check the elective surgical guidance that has jointly been provided by the ACS, American Society of Anesthesiologists (ASA), Association of periOperative Registered Nurses (AORN), and American Hospital Association (AHA).
+- Check the Roadmap for Maintaining Essential Surgery during COVID-19 Pandemic, jointly provided by the ACS, ASA, Association of periOperative Registered Nurses (AORN), and American Hospital Association (AHA).